Automate your helpdesk with Workflows and routing rules

 - Save the Access Group.

 Access Groups are created per event type.
-After a customer is added to a Workflow Access Group, all ticket routing rules for that specific event type (e.g. incoming email, RMM outage) are turned off for that customer and are processed by the workflow.
+After a customer is added to a Workflow Access Group, the ticket routing rules for that specific event type (e.g. incoming email, RMM outage) are turned off for that customer and are processed by the workflow.

 Create Workflow Rules

 - Click Settings > Tickets & Workflows > Workflow & Rules.

 - Click next to the Workflow Category to expand it and select Add Rule.
 There are four Workflow Categories to choose from:

 - RMM Outage - an outage for a specific asset from your RMM account.

 - Incoming Email - an email sent by a customer for a specific issue.

 - Portal Ticket Request - a customer reported issue sent from the customer portal.

 - Easy Ticket Request - a customer reported issue sent using the Create Easy Ticket Request button without logging into the portal.

 - Enter the Workflow Rule name and details.